Bath Crescent in Loughton, a new concept for an old site. Re-working a scheme to create beautiful spaces

 The original Debden Hall dated back to the early 17th century.
 During its lifetime the building underwent several alterations, the most significant of which was conducted by Henry Holland in the late 1700s.
 The old manor house was tragically demolished after it was badly damaged in a fire in 1929.

-Our proposal is to recreate a substantial mansion on this significant site and restore the magnificent grounds, thought to have originally been landscaped by Lancelot ‘Capability’ Brown.
-The project provides a legacy to Debden and the surrounding area for future generations, plus the enhancement of the immediate area – including the gift of 1.34 hectares of land to Epping Forest Countrycare as public land.
+Our original proposal was to recreate a substantial mansion on this significant site and restore the magnificent grounds, thought to have originally been landscaped by Lancelot ‘Capability’ Brown.
+The project enhanced the immediate area – including the gift of 1.34 hectares of land to Epping Forest Countrycare as public land.
+The 2016 consent gained was in line with that of Paragraph 55 (now Paragraph 79) of the NPPF.

 820 square metres

-- The external face of the building will use high quality traditional materials.
-Natural Portland stone with timber doors and windows will complement the unique location
+- The external face of the buildings will use high quality traditional materials with timber doors and windows will complement the unique location

 - The original Grade II listed gates and pillars will be repaired, in addition to the restoration of the historic tree lined driveway that will bring the main entrance back into daily use